sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 * Tips when actually renting:

-  * Insurance is usually peddled with the car rental at the counter (eg. liability, loss damage insurance, colllision).
+  * Insurance is usually peddled with the car rental at the counter (eg. liability, loss damage insurance, collision).
 If you have car insurance in Canada either on your own or with your parents, they may cover this already (be sure to have a copy of it on you when you drive).
   * Go for the smallest car (sub-compact rental).
 You may want a larger vehicle